 On Tuesdays and Thursdays, we devote time to Reflective Practice, an opportunity for students to explore Jewish content and develop a practice or routine that is reflective and mindful.
 We offer a variety of ways for students to find meaningful connections to Jewish wisdom and values.
 Individual and communal reflection is a time for students to think about their relationships with themselves, their friends and family, their communities, and the larger world.

-Some of our reflective practice tracks have included: Siddur minyan (a traditional prayer-book based morning worship service), art, creative writing, debate, gardening, Jewish current events, Jewish philosophy, and meditation.
+Some of our reflective practice tracks have included: art, creative writing, current events, debate, gardening, meditation, philosophy, and prayer.

 On Wednesdays, Kehillah holds its school-wide assembly, called Beit Midrash (lit: house of study), during which time our community explores Jewish themes, current events, the arts, and social/emotional development, among other topics.